spardoel/Sign-language-recognition/Posts/2022-09-10_Sign_language_interpreter_blog_5.md

 ### Feature extraction

 As mentioned previously, I used a pre-trained model as a feature extractor.
-I selected the EfficientNetB0 (https://keras.io/api/applications/efficientnet/#efficientnetb0-function) because it is relatively small,and was among the fastests networks available.
+I selected the EfficientNetB0 (https://keras.io/api/applications/efficientnet/#efficientnetb0-function) because it is relatively small, and was among the fastests networks available.
 Since I am classifying videos, the feature extraction will need to be run 25 times for every second of video (assuming a frame rate of 25 fps).
 For this reason, I opted for a fast model.
-The InceptionV3 is another possibility that I kept in mind as another option for later model tweaking.
+The InceptionV3, or MobileNet are other possibilities that I kept in mind as options for later model tweaking.
 Below is the function that creates the feature extractor model.

 ```
 # build feature extractor